Jane Collins: Early life and career

 Collins was born in Pontefract, West Riding of Yorkshire and attended East Hardwick Junior School and Pontefract and District Girls High School, leaving at 18 with four GCE O-levels and a GCE A-level in Art.

 On leaving school, Collins opted against going to college, preferring to develop an equestrian career.
 She began her equestrian career with a racehorse training establishment in Moss, South Yorkshire.
-From there she moved to Clarehaven Stables owned by Sheikh Ahmed bin Saeed Al Maktoum.
-At Clarehaven she became Head girl to Trainer Alex Stewart.
-In 1985 her family moved to Selby and eventually bought a stable and livery yard at Willitoft which she helped run.
-During this time she was involved in showing horses and show-jumping at the highest national levels.
 An equine physiotherapist, she met Katie Bloom with whom she formed a partnership in 1995.
 Katie Bloom was (and remains) married to Godfrey Bloom, who later became a UK Independence Party (UKIP) MEP.
 Collins became interested in the party, which she joined in 2003.

 Political views

 Interviewed by the Observer ahead of the September 2014 UKIP conference and therefore unable to discuss their new policies, Collins described herself as a "progressive libertarian".
 Referring to comments made by Godfrey Bloom on international aid (in a speech in which he referred to "Bongo-Bongo land"), she said that they were valid but badly expressed.
 She was concerned about "a developing health problem" in Sheffield in relation to the Roma community of Slovak origin.
-She claimed they had a higher incidence of hepatitis B—the subject of a planned vaccination program—which would put a greater strain on the health service.
+She claimed they had a higher incidence of hepatitis B, the subject of a planned vaccination program, which would put a greater strain on the health service.
 She also called for those indigenous children who are in close contact with the Roma to be vaccinated as well.
 In conclusion, journalist Daniel Boffey said Collins would continue Bloom's tradition of stirring controversy.